-Aside from a few differences – like accessories – duvet covers are made from the same materials, made by the same manufacturers, and are used as a covering similarly to sheets.
+Aside from a few differences – like accessories – duvet covers are made from the same materials, made by the same manufacturers, and are used as a covering similar to sheets.

 However, duvet covers serve a purpose, and those functions – while complimentary to sheets – are not 100% parallel.

 Sheets are for your mattress and pillows.
 A duvet cover is for your comforter.
 Each has a different function, and it only makes sense to look for different sets of features.

 Sheets and duvet covers share many of the same “descriptions”, such as thread count, material, etc., but the priorities for a duvet cover are slightly different.
 There are certain features to look for, and some features that don’t really have any applicable benefits in practical use.

 With that said, let’s take a look at which features to look for when shopping for a duvet cover, and which features you should or might be able to disregard.

 Duvet covers are the main design element for most beds, but as mentioned above, they serve a purpose.
 There should be a happy medium between looks and functionality – which is easy to accomplish if you know which features to look for.